 Identity theft and fraud are on the rise.
 Are you covered?

-According to the Federal Trade Commission (FTC), identity theft ranked second in terms of consumer complaints received by the agency during 2019.
+According to the Federal Trade Commission (FTC), identity theft was the #1 source of consumer complaints received by the agency in 2020.
 Identity theft is big business.
 If it happens to you, it can cost you not only aggravation and inconvenience, but money too!

 The Insurance Information Institute (III) offers some tips to help prevent identity theft.
 Be especially careful when . . .